omerokach/smart_hotel/ai_concierge/README.md

 ### Modifying Agent Behavior

 Edit the `instructions` field in `src/agent.ts` to change how the agent responds and behaves.

+### Response Formatting Guidelines

+The agent follows specific formatting rules when presenting information from JSON-based tools (menus, events, facility hours).
+These guidelines ensure responses are clear, scannable, and conversational rather than dense text blocks.

+See `src/RESPONSE_FORMATTING_GUIDE.md` for detailed examples of:
+- ✅ Good response formatting (with proper spacing, bullet points, and structure)
+- ⛔ Bad response formatting (dense text blocks to avoid)
+- Best practices for presenting lists and menus

+The agent is configured to automatically follow these guidelines when using tools that return structured data.

 ## 🔐 Security Best Practices